joolstorrentecalo/gitlab-foss/doc/api/draft_notes.md

 **Tier:** Free, Premium, Ultimate
 **Offering:** GitLab.com, Self-managed, GitLab Dedicated

 Draft notes are pending, unpublished comments on merge requests.
-They can either:

-- Start a discussion.
-- Continue an existing discussion as a reply.

-Before publishing, draft notes are visible only to the author.
+They can be either start a discussion, or be associated with an existing discussion as a reply.
+They are viewable only by the author until they are published.

 ## List all merge request draft notes